nojronatron/nojronatron.github.io/continuing-education/nojronablog-2024.md

 Going forward, for certain projects I'm going to stick with Bullseye 32-bit for any legacy or micro RPi projects for now, including the RPi 4.
 If I get my hands on an RPi 5 and/or Bullseye approaches EOL for those legacy RPis, I'll start moving over to Bookworm.

+### Completed A Build 2024 Challenge

+On Saturday I completed all 19 modules of "Accelerate Developer Productivity with GitHub and Azure for Developers"!
+This took a big effort, and I took (way too many) notes.
+Thanksfully some portions covered topics I already has experience with, and the other areas were great fill-in to help me build out my skill sets and build up experience.

+### Polyglot Notebook Learnings

+I took some time out to learn more about and make notes about [Polyglot Notebooks](./my-first-polyglot-notebook.ipynb).
+I have much more to learn but these seem like a good tool.

 ### Tree Review

 It's been quite a while since I've reviewed Tree data structures.